Top Pros & Cons of UK Aluminium Sliding Doors

-For the last 10 years, bifold doors have been the choice of consumers but things are changing.
-There's been a resurgence of sliding doors and for good reason.
+For much of the last 10-15 years, bifold doors have been the popular choice with consumers.
+In the last 5 years there's been a resurgence of sliding patio doors, and for good reason.

-Sliding doors or patio doors were small, often no bigger than 2 metres wide.
-Generally made from chunky, white upvc, you could hardly call them inspirational.
+Sliding doors used to be very small, often no bigger than 2 metres wide.
+Generally, they were made from chunky, white UPVC - you could hardly call them inspirational.

-The sight lines on sliding doors are now much thinner, usually half the thickness of a bifold door.
+The frames (sightlines) on sliding doors are now much thinner, usually half the thickness of a bifold door.
 Bifold door panels butt up to the next panel.
 Sliding door panels overlap each other, reducing the amount of visible aluminium.

-Let's take a look at the pros and cons of a sliding door.
+Let's take a look at the pros and cons of a sliding patio door.

-- Provides an illusion of space.
+- An illusion of space.
 If you’re looking to open up your home, then sliding doors could be the perfect answer.

 - Easy to operate.
 High tech rolling systems mean even the biggest doors glide using one hand.

-- Triple track sliders allow you to open 2/3rds of the door, but there will always be at least one panel that can’t open.
+- Triple track sliding doors allow you to open two-thirds of the door, but there will always be at least one panel that can’t open.

 - There isn’t the option of having a lead door or traffic door with sliding doors.
 Some people like to have a door that will swing open if needed.